 The Frederick C. House, located at 5757 S. Woodlawn Avenue in Chicago’s Hyde Park neighborhood is a National Historic Landmark and regarded as one of Frank Lloyd Wright’s most significant Prairie style houses.
-Completed in 1910 for Frederick C. Robie and his family, the building is Wright’s quintessential Prairie style house featuring brick walls with limestone trim, low-sloping hip roofs with wide eaves, and bands of decorative art glass windows.
-Over the years the house has endured multiple owners, renovations and uses, as well as more than one threat of demolition.
+Completed in 1910 for Frederick C. Robie and his family, the building is Wright’s quintessential Prairie style house featuring rich brown Roman brick walls with limestone trim, low-sloping hip roofs with wide overhanging eaves, and bands of decorative art glass doors and windows.
+Over the years the house has endured multiple owners, renovations, and uses, as well as more than one threat of demolition.
 In 1997, operations and maintenance of the house was turned over to the Frank Lloyd Wright Preservation Trust.
 Since that time, the Trust has raised money for restoration work and conducted tours of the house.

 |Title||Frederick C. Robie House|

 |Work Completed||Restoration Work Plan; Accessibility Study|